 I love vintage shopping, but I know it’s not as easy as it seems.
-It’s not a simple case finding a piece you love the look of and walking out that door with a great new find that you can exclaim, ‘thanks, it’s vintage!’ when people compliment your outfits.
+It’s not a simple case of finding a piece you love the look of and walking out that door with a great new find that you can exclaim, ‘thanks, it’s vintage!’ when people compliment your outfits.
 Shopping for vintage clothing is about the adventure and the accomplishment you feel when you find a vintage piece that ticks all the boxes in fit, style, colour, condition and price.
 Today I’m sharing my knowledge with you so your next op-shop rummage is a successful one!

-Believe it or not, knowing how to buy vintage clothing is quite different to navigating a store of ready to wear clothing in an array of sizes.
+Believe it or not, knowing how to buy vintage clothing is quite different to navigating a store of ready-to-wear clothing in an array of sizes.
 However, like shopping in a regular store, you still need to go in there with a purpose:

 NEED OVER WANT:

 Think of what you need or what would be a good investment and look for it, don’t be tempted by a sequin jumpsuit you’re only in love with for the novelty.
 You should still go into that store with an idea of what you came in for, this could be what shape or type of clothing you’re looking for or even just a colour that you want more of in your wardrobe.